 - Ensure no one in their household has symptoms

 - Ensure they're not meant to be shielding due to existing medical at risk conditions they have

 - Isolation - If any staff members start to show symptoms, they must isolate for 10 days from the start of their symptoms showing.
 Anyone living with them must also isolate but for 14 days.
 The care home manager can apply to get testing kits for staff and residents (external link).
-We have also opened a mobile testing centre on Chapel Lane in Wigan town centre and you can request a test online.

 Dealing with external visitors